lupyuen/lupyuen.github.io/src/unicorn.md

 (That's because I'm too old to write meticulous C...
 But I'm OK to get nagged by Rust Compiler if I miss something!)

-We begin by emulating simple Arm64 Machine Code...
+We begin by emulating some machine code...

 # Emulate Arm64 Machine Code